Einsatzgruppen: Killings in the Soviet Union

 All four main Einsatzgruppen took part in mass shootings from the early days of the war.
 Initially the targets were adult Jewish men, but by August the net had been widened to include women, children, and the elderly—the entire Jewish population.
 Initially there was a semblance of legality given to the shootings, with trumped-up charges being read out (arson, sabotage, black marketeering, or refusal to work, for example) and victims being murdered by a firing squad.
 As this method proved too slow, the Einsatzkommandos began to take their victims out in larger groups and shot them next to, or even inside, mass graves that had been prepared.
 Some Einsatzkommandos started to use automatic weapons, with survivors being murdered with a pistol shot.

 As word of the massacres got out, many Jews fled; in Ukraine, 70 to 90 per cent of the Jews ran away.
 This was seen by the leader of Einsatzkommando VI as beneficial, as it would save the regime the costs of deporting the victims further east over the Urals.
 In other areas the invasion was so successful that the Einsatzgruppen had insufficient forces to immediately murder all the Jews in the conquered territories.
 A situation report from Einsatzgruppe C in September 1941 noted that not all Jews were members of the Bolshevist apparatus, and suggested that the total elimination of Jewry would have a negative impact on the economy and the food supply.
 The Nazis began to round their victims up into concentration camps and ghettos and rural districts were for the most part rendered Judenfrei (free of Jews).
-Jewish councils were set up in major cities and forced labour gangs were established to make use of the Jews as slave labour until they were totally eliminated, a goal that was postponed until 1942.
+Jewish councils were set up in major cities and forced labour gangs were established to make use of the Jews as slave labour until they were all dead, a goal that was postponed until 1942.

 The Einsatzgruppen used public hangings as a terror tactic against the local population.
 An Einsatzgruppe B report, dated 9 October 1941, described one such hanging.
 Due to suspected partisan activity near Demidov, all male residents aged 15 to 55 were put in a camp to be screened.
 The screening produced seventeen people who were identified as "partisans" and "Communists".
 Five members of the group were hanged while 400 local residents were assembled to watch; the rest were shot.